tristanlatr/WPWatcher/README.md

     ]

 # Global false positive strings
+# You can use this to ignore some warnmings or alerts.
+# False positives will still be processed as infos: Use with care !
 # Must be a valid Json string
-# You can use this to ignore some warnmings or alerts.
-# False positives will still be processed as infos
-# Use with care
 false_positive_strings=["You can get a free API token with 50 daily requests by registering at https://wpvulndb.com/users/sign_up"]

 # Global WPScan arguments.